georgescarvalho/ACDC/README.md

 |confidence|string|[check sensors confidence values](http://nowhere.com)|MUST|TBD|....|
 |description|string|-|MUST|-|Free text characterising the report and should be used for human readable|

-**Note:** Should we remove 'key' field.
+**Note:** Should we remove 'key' field?
 Is seems redundant to have a key and then define the value for that key.

 **Example:**
 ```